 - The default list shows existing Sequence Blocks with the same Academic Year and School Year.

-- The Extended List shows Sequence Blocks for the same Academic Year but all School Years.
+- The Extended List shows Sequence Blocks for the same Academic Year and across all School Years.

-If the Sequence Block you are mapping to has it’s Order Field set to Ordered, you will be able to set the Order of Occurrence for the sequence.
+If the Sequence Block you are mapping to has the Order Field set to Ordered, you will be able to set the Order of Occurrence for the sequence.
 1=1st, 2=2nd, 3=3rd, etc.

 To change the Order of Occurrence for a Sequence Block that has already been added, right click the Sequence Block name within the Selected Sequence Block column on the right to make your changes.

 - Select the order you would like this block to be shown.

 - Once you select a block, you will be able to set the Order of Occurrence (but only if the Order field is set to Ordered in Step 3).

 To edit or change the order number, right-click the number.

 NOTE: A block can only be linked to one parent block.
 It cannot be linked to multiple blocks.